NunezKant/demo-repo2/README.md

 # This repo was made locally

-using the power of git init :)
+using the power of git init, remote :)